pluralsight/guides/README.md

 1. [Write your own guide](http://tutorials.pluralsight.com/write/).
 2. [Find a guide to review](http://tutorials.pluralsight.com/review) and help out the author by editing their work.
-3. [Fork our Github-powered CMS](https://github.com/pluralsight/guides-cms) and help us improve the experience of creating and consuming great techincal guides.
+3. [Fork our Github-powered CMS](https://github.com/pluralsight/guides-cms) and help us improve the experience of creating and consuming great technical guides.
 4. Fork this repository using the fork button above and send us a Pull Request with your edits.
 5. [Join our slack community](https://hackguides.slack.com/)
 6. Tell your friends!